-- 4.1 The Trustees must hold at least three meetings each year. - 4.2 A quorum at a meeting of the Trustees is at least three or one third of the Trustees (if greater). - 4.3 A meeting of the Trustees may be held either in person or by suitable electronic means agreed by the Trustees in which all participants may communicate with all the other participants but at least one meeting in each year must be held in person. - 4.4 The Chairman or (if the Chairman is unable or unwilling to do so) some other Trustee chosen by the Trustees present presides at each meeting. - 4.5 Any issue may be determined by a simple majority of the votes cast at a meeting, but a resolution in writing agreed by all the Trustees (other than any Conflicted Trustee who has not been authorised to vote) is as valid as a resolution passed at a meeting.
-For this purpose the resolution may be contained in more than one document. - 4.6 Every Trustee has one vote on each issue but, in case of equality of votes, the Chairman of the meeting has a second or casting vote. - 4.7 A procedural defect of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.
+- 4.3 A meeting of the Trustees may be held either in person or by suitable electronic means agreed by the Trustees in which all participants may communicate with all the other participants but at least one meeting in each year must be held in person. - The Chairman or (if the Chairman is unable or unwilling to do so) some other

+Trustee chosen by the Trustees present presides at each meeting. - Any issue may be determined by a simple majority of the votes cast at a meeting, but a resolution in writing agreed by all the Trustees (other than any Conflicted Trustee who has not been authorised to vote) is as valid as a resolution passed at a meeting.
+For this purpose the resolution may be contained in more than one document. - 4.6 Every Trustee has one vote on each issue but, in case of equality of votes, the chairman of the meeting has a second or casting vote. - 4.7 A procedural defect of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.